Web Store

 (Grindelia camporum)

 Extremely tough evergreen perennial grows to 2' to 3' tall & wide, larger with water.
-'White Gum' cover immature flower buds opening to bright yellow daisy-like blooms from spring into summer.
+'White Gum' covers immature flower buds opening to bright yellow daisy-like blooms from spring into summer.
 Combines well with native grasses.
 Drought tolerant once established.
 Attracts butterflies and bees.
 Native to the coastal ranges inland to San Joaquin and Sacramento Valleys and up to 4,000' elevation.

 Sticky Monkeyflower